How Much of Your Income Should Go to Mortgage Payments?

 Providing this percentage falls within a lenders’ affordability check and you feel comfortable enough to afford your mortgage, there is nothing wrong with this recommendation.

 You should aim to secure the lowest interest rate for your circumstances when taking a mortgage or remortgaging.
-You should aim to remortgage before your deal term ends to avoid the lender’s more expensive Standard Variable Rate.
+In addition, it is always best to take note and remortgage before your deal term ends, avoiding the move to the lender’s more expensive Standard Variable Rate.

 When choosing a property, you should aim to borrow within your means and if possible, put a larger deposit down.
 In practice the more you can minimise your borrowing the less you expose yourself to financial risk.